Parrot-Developers/firmwared/README.md

   the instance must be in the *STARTED* state.. the instance switches to the *STOPPING* state, before switching back to the *READY* state
-* *REAP* INSTANCE\_IDENTIFIER
-  unregister an instance and remove it's rw aufs layer
-  the instance must be in the *STOPPED* state
 * *HELP* COMMAND
   sends back a little help on a given command